 - Check for broken gas lines and fires.

-- Check your building for serious damage and evacuate if the building seems likely to collapse.
+- Check your building for severe damage and evacuate if the building seems likely to collapse.

-- Exit the building, safely using stairwells, and proceed to a safe space or planned muster area to report on injuries, damage, and potentially hazardous conditions.
+- Exit the building safely using stairwells, and proceed to a safe space or planned muster area to report injuries, damage, and potentially hazardous conditions.

 - Businesses: once you have exited the building, do not re-enter until trained emergency personnel have inspected the building.

+Be prepared for more earthquakes (aftershocks).
 After natural disasters, misinformation is prevalent.
-Be prepared for more earthquakes (aftershocks).
-Hence, it is imperative for both personal safety and company operations that a trusted source is used for disaster response and seismic information.
-This could be your trusted media source for meteorological information such as local media (CCN TV6, CNC3 News, TTT Live, etc.) or trusted organizations that specifically focus on the hazard such as:
+Hence, it is imperative for both personal safety and company operations to use a trusted source for disaster response and seismic information.
+This could be your trusted media source, such as local media (CCN TV6, CNC3 News, TTT Live, etc.) or trusted organizations that specifically focus on the hazard, such as: